usmqe/usmqe-testdoc/web/tendrl/gluster_volume_profiling.rst

 .. test_action::
    :step:
-      Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled or disabled.
+      Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled or disabled for all volumes.

       ``gluster volume profile <VOLUME-NAME> info``

    :result:
-      Volume profiling should be in the correct state (enabled or disabled).
+      Volume profiling should be in the correct state (enabled or disabled) for all volumes.

 .. test_action::
    :step:
       Repeat the previous steps and change the Volume Profiling state (enabled/disabled) multiple times.

    :result:

 .. test_action::
    :step:
-      Login to one of the gluster storage server via SSH and change the Volume Profiling state (enable or disable).

-      ``gluster volume profile <VOLUME-NAME> start``

-      or

-      ``gluster volume profile <VOLUME-NAME> stop``
+      Enable Volume profiling.
    :result:

 .. test_action::
    :step:
-      Wait few minutes and check the state in Tendrl web UI on Clusters page (*Volume Profile* column).
+      Create new Gluster Volume and wait a minute.
    :result:
-      Volume profiling should be in the correct state (enabled or disabled).

-      Also correct menu item (Enable/Disable Profiling) is available.

 .. test_action::
    :step:
+      Login to one of the gluster storage server via SSH and check if Volume Profiling is enabled or disabled for the new volume.

-      Repeat the previous two steps and change the Volume Profiling state (enable/disable) multiple times via ``gluster volume profile <VOLUME-NAME> start|stop`` command.
+      ``gluster volume profile <VOLUME-NAME> info``

    :result:
+      Volume profiling should be enabled for the new volume.

 Teardown
 ========